 If frozen or refrigerated, bring your brisket up to room temperature and generously coat with your favourite beef BBQ rub, we recommend something not too spicy or sweet as there will already be lots of flavours going on in these tacos!
 We went for SPG which is delicious a blend of salt, pepper and garlic.

 Cooking times for the brisket will vary depending upon size and quality, smoke the brisket using a mild wood until cooked and ready to slice.
-We once cooked a brisket seriously low and slow for 24 hours (read more) but often use the "hot and fast" method to smoke a brisket in just 4-6 hours.
+We once cooked a brisket seriously low and slow for 24 hours (read more) but often use the "hot and fast" method to smoke a brisket in just 6-8 hours.
 You're looking for a core temp of around 99 Celsius or 210 Fahrenheit.
 Aim for a BBQ temperature of around 150C or 300F.

 The brisket is the only "hard part" really, once you've set up your smoker you can get on with entertaining your guests or prepping the rest of the taco!